 Treating a stroke

 Treatment depends on the type of stroke you have, including which part of the brain was affected and what caused it.

-In some cases, surgery may be required to treat brain swelling and reduce the risk of further bleeding in cases of haemorrhagic strokes.
+In some cases, procedures may be required to remove blood clots.
+Surgery may also be required to treat brain swelling and reduce the risk of further bleeding in cases of haemorrhagic strokes.

 Recovering from a stroke

 People who survive a stroke are often left with long-term problems caused by injury to their brain.

 Some people need a long period of rehabilitation before they can recover their former independence, while many never fully recover and need support adjusting to living with the effects of their stroke.

 Local authorities should provide free reablement services for anyone assessed as needing them.
 These services help the person recovering from a stroke to learn or relearn the skills necessary for independent daily living at home.

 Some people will be dependent on some form of care for help with their daily activities.
 For example, a care worker could come to the person's home to help with washing and dressing, or to provide companionship.